 Full Business Case (FBC) 1.
-General Information Directorate Economy Portfolio/Committee Leader's Portfolio Project Title Jewellery Quarter Cemeteries Project Code Revenue TA- 01843-01 Capital - to follow Project Description Aims and Objectives The project aims to reinstate, restore and improve the damaged and vulnerable fabric of Birmingham's historic Jewellery Quarter cemeteries - Key Hill and Warstone Lane - and make that heritage more accessible to a wider range of people.
-Their importance is recognised in the Grade II status of Key Hill Cemetery in the Register of Parks and Gardens of Special Historic Interest, and the Grade II status of Warstone Lane Cemetery.
-The project is an integral part of the wider heritage of the Jewellery Quarter and complements the other heritage investment taking place here, such as the JQ Townscape Heritage programme and the completion of the Coffin Works (both part-funded by HLF).
-Heritage is a key part of the Jewellery Quarter with over 200 listed buildings and four other museums (Museum of the Jewellery Quarter, Pen Room, Coffin Works, JW Evans).
-The funding provides an opportunity to bring much needed investment to conserve and enhance two important listed cemeteries, providing a resource and opportunities for visitors and residents alike to visit, enjoy and get involved with.
-The project will deliver the following (full details are set out in the Design Specification): Full 10-year management and maintenance plans for both cemeteries Capital works - Warstone Lane cemetery Reinstatement of the historical boundary railings (removed in the 1950s), stone piers and entrance gates on all road frontages; Resurfacing pathways to improve access; Renovation of the catacomb stonework and installation of safety balustrade; Creation of a new Garden of Memory and Reflection in the form of a paved seating area reinterpreting the footprint of the former (now demolished) chapel; General tree and vegetation management.
-Capital works - Key Hill cemetery Resurfacing of pathways Improvements to drainage by installation of soakaways Renovation of catacomb stonework Installing attractive safety balustrade above the catacombs General tree and vegetation management The physical works will be complemented by a varied programme of activities set out in the JQ Cemeteries Activity Plan which formed part of activities set out in the JQ Cemeteries Activity Plan which formed part of the programme of activities activ the HLF submission.
+General Information Directorate Economy Portfolio/Committee Leader's Portfolio Project Title Jewellery Quarter Cemeteries Project Code Revenue TA- 01843-01 Capital - to follow Project Description vulnerable fabric - Key Hill and accessible to a in the Grade II: Gardens of Sp Warstone Lane of the project is a Quarter and conhere, such as completion of the key part of the Jother museums Works, JW Evar needed investme cemeteries, pro is to reinstate, restore and improve the of Birmingham's historic Jewellery Qued Warstone Lane - and make that wider range of people.
+Their importan status of Key Hill Cemetery in the Registerial Historic Interest, and the Gra te damaged and larter cemeteries to heritage more ce is recognised ster of Parks and lade II status of late of the Jewellery ent taking place ramme and the LF).
+Heritage is a uildings and four en Room, Coffinity to bring much important listed The project will deliver the following (full details are set out in the Design Specification): • Full 10-year management and maintenance plans for both cemeteries • Interpretation plan Capital works - Warstone Lane cemetery Reinstatement of the historical boundary railings (removed in the 1950s), stone piers and entrance gates on all road frontages; Resurfacing pathways to improve access; Renovation of the catacomb stonework and installation of a safety balustrade; Creation of a new Garden of Memory and Reflection in the form of a paved seating area reinterpreting the footprint of the former (now demolished) chapel; General tree and vegetation management.
+Resurfa Improve Renovation Installing General The physical was Key Hill cemetery cing of pathways ments to drainage by installation of soal tion of catacomb stonework gattractive safety balustrade above the tree and vegetation management 97 of 528 complemented by a varie in the JQ Cemeteries Activity Plan whice catacombs d programme of the HLF submission.
 The activities cover five main types: volunteering, training, learning (schools and family activities), interpretation, and community engagement and audience development.
 A key aim of many of the activities is to strengthen volunteering and community engagement with the cemeteries as the foundation for their long-term sustainability.